 This is a clip of my journal.
 I ended this exercise noting that even though the pain I was feeling was still present, I noticed that it felt more bearable after the exercise.
 This exercise really requires the mindset shifts we’ve talked about in the first episode, so make sure you’ve got those down.

 Yes, you guessed it!
-This one is, by far, my favorite journaling strategy I have used and it’s the one I teased you about in the beginning of this post.
+This one is, by far, my favorite expressive writing strategy I have used for jouraling my feelings.
 I found this strategy so very helpful in managing a very overwhelming life event and all of the emotions that came with it.
 I can’t recommend it enough.
 Definitely try it out and let me know how it goes.

-I hope you’ve enjoyed this three part series on how to journal for healing.
+I hope you’ve enjoyed this three part series on how to journal your feelings with my out of the box expressive writing ideas.
 What have you tried and liked?
 Have you struggled with any of these?
-Let me know so I can help!
+Drop me a comment below!